What is EBITDA? Full Form, Meaning and How to Calculate It

 FAQs

-A. EBITDA is Earnings Before Interest, Taxes, Depreciation and Amortisation.
-It helps evaluate how profitable the core operations of a company are by excluding financing, tax and accounting effects.
+A. EBITDA stands for Earnings Before Interest, Taxes, Depreciation and Amortisation.
+It measures how much profit a company generates from its core operations, excluding financing costs, tax obligations and non-cash accounting charges.

-Q.4.
-How is EBITDA different from net profit or cash flow?
+Q.2.
+How is EBITDA different from net profit?

 Q.6.
 Is EBITDA relevant for Indian companies and investors?